Gerald J. Noonan

 While teaching History and Social Studies at Brockton High School in 1975, Attorney Noonan was one of five teachers selected in the entire Commonwealth of Massachusetts to undergo a legislative internship under State Senator John F. Aylmer where his work included: legislative research, testifying at committee hearings, and drafting and filing legislation.

 For 11 years (from 1971 – 1982), Attorney Noonan taught History, American Government, Urban Geography and American Minorities at Brockton High School.
-While teaching full-time at Brockton High, Attorney Noonan attended law school at night.
+While teaching full-time at Brockton High, Attorney Noonan attended New England School law school full time at night.
+During this period of time, Attorney Noonan was married and had four young children.
+At the same time Attorney Noonan served as an elected school committee member on the Southeastern Regional Vocational School Committee.

-For 25 years from (1971 – 1996), Attorney Noonan owned and operated Noonan Painting and Construction.
+For 25 years from (1971 – 1996), Attorney Noonan owned and successfully operated Noonan Painting and Construction.
 Attorney was a licensed construction superintendent.
 Attorney Noonan started and developed this entrepreneurial effort into a successful painting, construction, and general contracting business employing 25 workers and servicing a number of large accounts such as Stonehill College, Wellesley College, Massachusetts Institute of Technology, Wheaton College, Filenes Department Store, Good Samaritan Hospital, and Saint Luke’s Hospital.
+Attorney Noonan did a lot of work for very successful large general contractors.

-From 1986 to Present, Attorney Noonan has been the owner and operator of the Law Offices of Gerald J. Noonan.
+Attorney Noonan left the Plymouth County District Attorney’s office.
+Attorney Noonan has been the owner and operator of the Law Offices of Gerald J. Noonan.
 The firm specializes in criminal defense and personal injury.
+Attorney Gerald J. Noonan has two sons, Attorney Patrick J. Noonan who specializes in criminal defense, and Attorney Brendan J. Noonan who specializes in Personal Injury, who are partners in the Law Offices of Gerald J. Noonan.

 Elected Positions